ndMaso/pythonGUIexperiments/README.md

 # pythonGUIexperiments
-tkinter work for little games and math visualization General programming ideas that involve or have added some visualization/interactivity from the tkinter module
+tkinter work for little games and math visualization.
+General programming ideas that involve or have added some visualization/interactivity from the tkinter module

 Some components of the programs in addition to gui handling include: